gayyaswa/CarND-Traffic-Sign-Classifier-Project-1/traffic_sign_classifier_writeup.md

 #### 2. Include an exploratory visualization of the dataset.

 Historgram of the output labels of training, validation and test dataset.
-The distribution graphs helps identify classes that has less occurence in the dataset.
-The pedestrian class images are less represented in the training data set in comparison with say speed limit dataset which also results in the design model not identifying a pedestriaon sign from the web.
+The distribution graphs helps identify classes that had less occurence in the dataset.
+In case of the pedestrian class the occurence of them in the training data set is very less in comparison with say speed limit dataset.
+On testing those classes images from web the netword couldn't classify the pedastrian image.

 ![alt text][image1]
 ![alt text][image2]